 - Implement and manage socio-technical innovations in ways that respect the prevailing culture, organizational context, and policies relating to health.

-- Evaluate information technology interventions to ascertain their effects and improve them over time.
+- Evaluate socio-technical interventions to ascertain their effects on health and healthcare.